crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 In every block, CRO is minted and offered to the active validators and their delegators as block rewards.
 The actual minted token is subject to inflation and is adjusted every block.
 Further details on the miniting parameters and configuration can be found [here](https://crypto.org/docs/chain-details/module_overview.html#mint).

 Minted tokens are distributed as block and proposer rewards in the same block.
-However, since Cosmos SDK do the [lazy rewards calculation and collection](https://docs.cosmos.network/master/modules/distribution/), the minted tokens are first sent to "Distribution" module account and is later transferred to an account when a deleagtor withdraws the rewards or commissions by sending a [MsgWithdrawDelegatorReward](#_2-msgwithdrawdelegatorreward) or [MsgWithdrawValidatorCommission](#_3-msgwithdrawvalidatorcommission).
+However, since Cosmos SDK does the [lazy rewards calculation and collection](https://docs.cosmos.network/master/modules/distribution/), the minted tokens are first sent to the "Distribution" module account and are later transferred to an account when a delegator withdraws the rewards or commissions by sending a [MsgWithdrawDelegatorReward](#_2-msgwithdrawdelegatorreward) or [MsgWithdrawValidatorCommission](#_3-msgwithdrawvalidatorcommission).

 So [Block Rewards](#_2-block-rewards), [Proposer Rewards](#_3-proposer-rewards) and [Commissions](#_4-commissions) events are for record-keeping only and do not represent any actual token transfer between accounts.